SheathedBlade/quartz/content/Information/Catalog of Materials.md

 ## Wood
 ### Prismaia Tree

-Prismaia trees are a rare, but naturally occuring species characterized by its prismatic and golden leaves, silver bark, and towering heights.
+Prismaia trees are a rare, but naturally occurring species characterized by its prismatic and golden leaves, silver bark, and towering heights.

 ## Stone
 ### Obsidian